 New Zealand Secondary Schools (Maadi Cup) – Silver, Girls U18 Coxless Pair.

 New Zealand Club National Champions Women’s Club Coxless Four and Women’s Club Coxless Pair.

 North Island Club Champions Girls U18 Coxless Pair and Girls U17 Coxless Pair.

-Congratulations!
-Brooke Pitchford (Yr 13, Deputy Head Girl Learning) and Emily Gordon (Yr 13) trialists for New Zealand U19 Team.
+Brooke Pitchford (Yr 13, Deputy Head Girl Learning) and Emily Gordon (Yr 13) selected into the New Zealand U19 (Junior) Women’s Coxless Four.

-Maiya Birdling (Yr 13, Barbier House Leader) trialists for North Island U18 Team.
+Maiya Birdling (Yr 13, Barbier House Leader) selected into the North Island U18 Girls Sweep Team.